Wil-Ro/BlogPosts/posts/Thoughts and Essays/Transition.md

 Voice sticking/habituating
 Becoming myself, who I am, did I already have this in mind before uni or did it work out here?
 Womens spaces

+# Additional notes to make
+thoughts on innocence <- freudian shit